yanshicheng/sql2pb/README.md

         a comma spaced list of mysql columns to ignore -ignore_tables string
-        a comma spaced list of tables to ignore -package string
+        a comma spaced list of tables to ignore -output_file string
+        the output file path
+  -package string
         the protocol buffer package. defaults to the database schema.
   -password string
-        the database password (default "root")
+        the database password
   -port int
         the database port (default 3306)
   -schema string